pooja20-gurav/Instant_Health_Alert_System/README.md

 ## Conclusion

-1.It will reduce the patient's risk.
+- It will reduce the patient's risk.

-2.Send and deliver emergency alerts faster.
+- Send and deliver emergency alerts faster.

-3.Check staff safety and Focus Crisis Response efforts.
+- Check staff safety and Focus Crisis Response efforts.

-4.Improve Emergency Response Plans and Process
+- Improve Emergency Response Plans and Process.

-5.Save time and Increase notification efficiency.
+- Save time and Increase notification efficiency.

-6.Communicates with Target Patient’s.
+- Communicates with Target Patient’s.